Best Business Structure in Australia: Pros and Cons for Small Businesses

 - Trust: Can provide continuity if the trust deed allows for the appointment of new trustees.

-- Company: Continues to exist beyond the life of the original owners, providing continuity and easier transfer of ownership.
+- Company: Continues to exist beyond the life of the original owners, providing continuity and an easier transfer of ownership.

 There’s no such thing as a ‘best’ structure!